Chubu, City Guides, Kanto, Road Trip

 Matsumoto City Museum of Art

-In this museum, you can see permanent collection of her works.
-While you won’t see the famous “Infinity Mirrored Rooms” (which has gone viral thanks to Instagram and commanded hours of queue at The Broad in Los Angeles) you’ll get to see many of her early works and an insight into her quirky mind.
+Kusama was born and raised in Matsumoto, and in this exhibit, you’ll get to see a range of her work, not just the polka-dot style that made her famous.
+While you won’t see the famous “Infinity Mirrored Rooms” here (which has gone viral thanks to Instagram and commanded hours of queue at The Broad in Los Angeles) you’ll get to see many of her early works and an insight into her quirky mind.

 3. Former Kaichi School